 The main cost is, of course, the investment itself.
-Even if there is no set minimum amount, we can consider $85,000 to $100,000 as a starting point.
+Even though there is no set minimum amount, we can consider $85,000 to $100,000 as a starting point.

 Other costs involve fees for applications and forms, biometric appointments, translation of documents, legal assistance, and so on.

-- DS-160 confirmation page: A completed and printed DS-160 confirmation page, which is the online non-immigrant visa application form.
+- DS-160 confirmation page: A completed and printed DS-160 (Online Nonimmigrant Visa Application) confirmation page, which is the online non-immigrant visa application form.

 - Passport: Your valid passport with a minimum of six months validity beyond your intended period of stay in the US.

 - Photograph: One passport-sized color photograph that meets the US visa photo requirements.

 - Business plan: A detailed business proposal outlining your investment, the nature of the enterprise, and its potential for profitability.

 - Proof of investment funds: Documents demonstrating that the funds underpinning the investment are legitimate and legally acquired (such as bank statements and promissory notes)

 - Proof of bona fide enterprise: Documentation (such as business licenses) proving that the business you plan to invest in is a real, active, and operating commercial or entrepreneurial undertaking.

 - Articles of Incorporation/Registration: If the business is already established, provide the articles of incorporation or registration.